PAD-Team-6-2022/Deliverex/README.md

 npx create-pad-team6-app
 ```

+## Documentation

+Documentation generated using the JSDoc tool can be found inside the 'docs' folder.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.